esa/pagmo/doc/sphinx/tutorials/aco.rst

         print tsp_instance

 And the resulting TSP problem looks like this.
-Again, notice there are no connections between a vertice and itself, regardless of what we put in the main diagonal, in our case the values 0, 4 and 8 are ignored.
+Again, notice there are no connections between a vertex and itself, regardless of what we put in the main diagonal, in our case the values 0, 4 and 8 are ignored.

 .. code-block:: python